Should I Hide My Duck in the Lake?: Hiding Queries in the Datapath

 \labeltitle{Line-rate data decoding} The first challenge is decoding various storage formats at 100G and beyond network line-rate \cite{conf/sosp/RamhorstKHDLA25, journals/corr/abs-2507-20412}.
 Formats like Parquet layer multiple encoding schemes whose interactions create complex decoding pipelines.
 Text-based formats pose challenges with quoting and escaping, numbers encoded as strings, and transposing row-based records for columnar database systems.
 Decoders for different formats should share as many resources as possible to maximize performance.
 Furthermore, accessing object storage directly from an accelerator remains an open challenge.

 \labeltitle{From decoded data to query processing} The second major challenge is the semantic gap between network stack offloading and analytical query processing.
-Prior work on accelerated query processing \cite{journals/pvldb/WoodsIA14, conf/cidr/KorolijaKKTMA22, conf/fccm/OwaidaSKA17} has demonstrated operator offloading, but targets slow locally-attached storage over PCIe with rigid schemas and queries.
+Prior work on accelerated query processing \cite{journals/pvldb/WoodsIA14, conf/cidr/KorolijaKKTMA22, conf/fccm/OwaidaSKA17} has demonstrated operator offloading, but targets slow, locally-attached storage over PCIe with rigid schemas and queries.
 Bridging this gap requires an accelerated, streaming query execution engine that evaluates pushed-down operator pipelines with runtime schema and query flexibility and collaboratively manages memory with the host database system to enable zero-copy handoff of intermediate results.
-Additional open questions include multi-query scheduling and operator-level parallelism.
-Lastly, hybrid NIC-GPU cross-accelerator execution~\cite{journals/csur/DannRF23} offers exciting opportunities~\cite{journals/pvldb/KabicWDA25} especially for vector search and AI workloads.
+Additional open questions include operator-level parallelism \cite{journals/pvldb/GiouroukisNPZM25} and hybrid NIC-GPU cross-accelerator execution~\cite{journals/csur/DannRF23} which offers exciting opportunities~\cite{journals/pvldb/KabicWDA25}, especially for vector search and AI workloads.

-\labeltitle{SSD table cache} The third challenge is managing a local table cache on direct-attached SSDs to avoid redundant network fetches for frequently accessed data.
-A recent FPGA-based prototyping platform has demonstrated direct-attached SSD storage for accelerators~\cite{journals/corr/abs-2503-09318}.
-However, it is unclear how to manage metadata and orchestrate SSD and network traffic as two data sources for the streaming query execution engine.
-Lastly, there are exciting opportunities to explore storage formats for the SSD cache.
+\labeltitle{SSD table cache} The third challenge is managing a local table cache on direct-attached SSDs (i.e., without CPU involvement in the data movement) to avoid redundant network fetches for frequently accessed data.
+SSDs may either be accessed through PCIe or directly plugged into the accelerator board.
+Studies show that a lot of queries are 1-on-1 repetitions of previously seen queries \cite{journals/pvldb/RenenHPVDNLSKK24}.
+Two recent FPGA-based prototyping platforms have demonstrated accessing SSDs through PCIe without CPU involvement~\cite{journals/corr/abs-2604-15128, journals/corr/abs-2503-09318}.
+A complementary line of in-storage processing work has pushed query execution itself into the SSD---from operator-level offloading \cite{journals/pvldb/JoBYKCLJ16} to running a full SQL engine inside the device \cite{journals/pvldb/ParkCOL21}---but these efforts assume a host-attached SSD as the sole data source rather than a caching layer behind a network-facing accelerator.
+In our setting, it is unclear how to manage metadata and orchestrate SSD and network traffic as two data sources for the streaming query execution engine.
+Lastly, there are exciting opportunities to explore different storage formats for the SSD cache.